Roman’s Green Facts and Information

-- Reduce and eliminate any harmful emissions, discharges or pollutants generated by the business activity.
+- Reduce and if possible eliminate any harmful emissions, discharges or pollutants generated by the business activity.

 All waste is segregated into recyclables and non-recyclables.
-In order to minimise what would normally be sent to landfill we now endeavour to recycle anything that possibly can be.
+In order to minimise what would normally be sent to landfill and we endeavour to recycle anything that possibly can be.

-- Wood pallets are collected each week and are taken away to be made into chips and used for a variety of uses.
+- Wooden pallets are collected each week and recycled for a variety of uses.

 - Our waste glass is sent to be recycled along with other raw materials and formed into new glass packaging such as wine bottles & sauce jars.
-(Roman recycled 90 tonnes in 2015)
+(Roman recycles 158 tonnes annually)

 - Aluminium is collected and taken to a treatment plant, where it is sorted and cleaned ready for reprocessing.
-(Roman recycled 34 tonnes in 2015)
+(Roman recycles 72 tonnes annually)

-- Our cardboard is recycled and is usually made into new boxes and packaging but can also be turned into new products such as office paper, newspapers, books and magazines.
-(Roman recycled 200 tonnes in 2015)
+- Our cardboard is recycled and is usually made into new boxes and other packaging but can also be turned into new products such as office paper, newspapers, books and magazines.
+(Roman recycles 216 tonnes of paper and cardboard annually)